-1 two of the Senate Members of the Committee on Conference and 2 adopt the conference report by an affirmative rollcall vote of not 3 less than two of the Assembly Members and two of the Senate 4 Members constituting the Committee on Conference?"
-If the chair 5 answers this question in the negative, the conference report shall 6 be returned to the Committee on Conference and may not be further 7 considered by the Senate until the committee has met at a public 8 meeting attended by at least two of the Assembly Members and 9 two of the Senate Members of the committee, and has adopted the 10 conference report by an affirmative rollcall vote of not less than 11 two of the Assembly Members and two of the Senate Members 12 constituting the committee.
-13 14 Analysis of Measures, Conference Reports, and Floor 15 Amendments 16 17 29.8. (a) With the exception of the Budget Bill and budget 18 implementation bills, no bill, constitutional amendment, concurrent 19 resolution, joint resolution, Senate resolution, unfinished business 20 item, or report of a conference committee may be considered unless 21 and until an analysis thereof has been prepared by the Office of 22 Senate Floor Analyses and placed upon the desks of the Senators, 23 unless otherwise ordered by the President pro Tempore.
-24 (b) An amendment from the floor is not in order unless and until 25 the amendment has been reviewed by the Office of Senate Floor 26 Analyses.
-Upon a request by the Chair or Vice Chair of the 27 Committee on Rules, or by the lead author of the measure to which 28 a substantive amendment is proposed from the floor, an analysis 29 thereof shall be prepared by the Office of Senate Floor Analyses 30 and placed upon the desks of the Senators.
-31 32 Consideration of Conference Reports 33 34 29.9.
-No conference report may be adopted by the Senate until
+Analysis of Measures, Conference Reports, and Floor Amendments

+- 29.8. (a) With the exception of the Budget Bill and budget implementation bills, no bill, constitutional amendment, concurrent resolution, joint resolution, Senate resolution, unfinished business item, or report of a conference committee may be considered unless and until an analysis thereof has been prepared by the Office of Senate Floor Analyses and placed upon the desks of the Senators, unless otherwise ordered by the President pro Tempore. - (b) An amendment from the floor is not in order unless and until the amendment has been reviewed by the Office of Senate Floor Analyses.
+Upon a request by the Chair or Vice Chair of the Committee on Rules, or by the lead author of the measure to which a substantive amendment is proposed from the floor, an analysis thereof shall be prepared by the Office of Senate Floor Analyses and placed upon the desks of the Senators.

+Consideration of Conference Reports

-34 29.9.
-No conference report may be adopted by the Senate until35 it has been in print for two days prior to being taken up by the36 Senate.
+29.9.
+No conference report may be adopted by the Senate until it has been in print for two days prior to being taken up by the Senate.